hossam-create/Mnbara-Platform/docs/public/AI_TRUST_PUBLIC_STATEMENT.md

 *   **Final Authority:** All high-impact decisions (such as account suspensions) require confirmation by a trained Trust & Safety specialist.
 *   **Override Capability:** Our human agents always have the authority to disagree with and override a system recommendation if they believe it is incorrect.
 *   **Accountability:** We log all decisions.
-If a mistake is made, we can trace exactly why it happened—whether it was a system flag or a human error—and correct it.
+If a mistake is made, we can trace exactly why it happenedâ€”whether it was a system flag or a human errorâ€”and correct it.

 ## 4. Fairness & Explainability